vigetlabs/microcosm/docs/cheatsheet.md

 State Management
 +--------------+
-get     - Provided a key, return that entry in the state object push    - Queue up an action, potentially changing data prepare - Partially apply push replace - Replace state with the result of deserializing a set of data reset   - Replace state with the result of calling `getInitialState`
+push    - Queue up an action, potentially changing data prepare - Partially apply push replace - Replace state with the result of deserializing a set of data reset   - Replace state with the result of calling `getInitialState` state   - An object reference to current application state

 Life Cycle
 +--------------+